Taking a good photo

 Also if you want me to copy coat colours extactly make sure the photo represents a true likeness.
 I've found describing them in food colours helpful :)

-If you're taking photos for a multiple portrait, I think the painting comes out best with your pets in the same state of alertness.
+If you're taking photos for a multiple portrait, I think the paintingt comes out best when your pets are in the same state of alertness.
 Ideally they need to be side by side in order for me to gauge their sizes

 If you aren't able to take photos, some of these tips apply when you are going through old photos